NaelaAssaf/WebTech/md/04-php-and-html.md

 m4_dnl -----------------------------------------------------------------------

 m4_exercise([[
-Create a webpage that generates a triangle.
+Create a login form with a

-* The base of the triangle should be dynamically defined via a from submission or specified in the URL
-* The character the triangle is composed of should be dynamically defined via a from submission or specified in the URL ]])
+* name field
+* age field

+Please validate if a user is older than 21.

+Print an _access granted_ or _denied_ accordingly.

+(extra: print how many years the user should wait before resubmitting the form...)

+m4_page(php-and-html/access-control, 200px)
+]])

 m4_dnl -----------------------------------------------------------------------

 m4_exercise([[
 Create a parrot.
 Everything you submit must be echo-ed back to the screen.

+Extra: append words to previous input...

+m4_page(php-and-html/parrot)
 ]])

 m4_dnl -----------------------------------------------------------------------

 m4_exercise([[
-Create a login form with a
+Create a webpage that generates a triangle.

-* name field
-* age field

-When the form is submitted the tool should tell if a person is older than 21 an is allowed to enter the website.

-* if old enough, print: _access granted for: <$name>.
-Age (<$age>) is more than 21._
-* if if to you, print: _access denied for: <$name>.
-Age (<$age>) is less than 21._
+* The base of the triangle should be dynamically defined via a from submission or specified in the URL
+* The character the triangle is composed of should be dynamically defined via a from submission or specified in the URL
+* Extra: re-fill fields with previously entered values

+m4_page(php-and-html/dynamic-triangles,300px)
 ]])

 m4_dnl -----------------------------------------------------------------------